Grand New England Cruise

 Boston, MA to Boston, MA

-See all of New England on a this comprehensive 15-day grand New England cruise through historic waterways, where tales of America's past come to life.
-From the Mayflower's arrival to the Boston Tea Party, each harbor and shoreline holds stories of American history.
-Discover seaport gems such as Portland and Bath, Maine, where historic shipyards show their age, and Newport, Rhode Island, where grand mansions reflect the opulence of the Gilded Age.
-Enjoy a traditional lobsterbake luncheon by Maine’s water's edge, tasting the flavors of the region's maritime legacy.
+Discover seaport gems such as Portland, Maine, and Bath, Maine, with celebrated shipyards, and Newport, Rhode Island, home to grand mansions reflecting the opulence of the Gilded Age.
+Enjoy a traditional lobsterbake luncheon by the water’s edge in coastal Maine, tasting the flavors of the region's maritime legacy.

 As the day unfolds, retreat to the comfort of your ship, where camaraderie and culinary delights await.
-Engage in conversations with fellow travelers beneath the starlit sky, sharing in the day's discoveries.
-Experience the essence of New England's charm and hospitality, where every moment speaks to the enduring connection between land and sea.
+Engage in conversations with fellow travelers in one of our spacious lounges, sharing in the day's adventures.

 Upcoming Dates & Fares